wookieb/predicates/docs/design.md

 isDuck('duck'); // false - no error
 ```

 NOTE!
-This rule applies only for predicates definerd in the library.
-Any user-defined predicate MAY throw an error but _predicates_ will not catch them.
+This rule applies only for predicates defined in the library.
+Any user-defined predicate MAY throw errors but _predicates_ will not catch them.

 ```js
 var assertName = is.all(is.string, function(value) {